tylerdefoor/Parallel-Computation/PA1/README.md

 3. Type "sbatch Timing.sh" to run the batch script

 ##Report Structure
-Main report is in "Tyler_DeFoor_PA1_Report.pdf"
+The main report for the project is "Tyler_DeFoor_PA1_Report.pdf".
+It contains the analysis and conclusions built from the data.
-Report data is in "Timing_Data.xlsx"
+The report data is in "Timing_Data.xlsx"